ArushiSinghal39/Group04/src/blog/Post1/index.md

 ---
 title: "This is a title of NEW Blog Post "
 date: "04-03-2022"
-author: "Yash Goyal"
+author: "Arushi Singhal"
 description: "Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s."
-image: "blog1"
+image: "Arushi Singhal"
 ---

 # What is Lorem Ipsum?